 コンテンツにスキップ

-Commemorating the release of the movie “Bella Vita” – Essay by Jon from Kaneyo Shokudo
+Commemorating the release of the movie "Bella Vita" - An essay by Jon from Kaneyo Shokudo

 映画「Bella Vita」公開記念 ー かねよ食堂 Jon さんのエッセイ

-Filmmaker Jason Buffa, also known as the director of the modern surfing classic ``One California Day,'' collaborated with professional surfer, artist, and environmentalist Chris Del Morro to create this film.
+This film was created by filmmaker Jason Buffer, known for directing the modern surfing classic "One California Day," along with professional surfer, artist, and environmentalist Chris Del Moro.

-Chris, who grew up in two cities, Florence, Italy, and Los Angeles, California, travels to Tuscany, Italy, a place he remembers spending summer vacations with as a child, with his surfer friends.
-Chris and his friends interact through surfing and art, and gradually integrate into Italy.
-They receive warm Italian home-style hospitality, learn about wine, food culture, and the country's deep manufacturing culture, and are impressed by its richness and depth.
-While traveling through his Italian roots, Chris begins to think about the true meaning of "Blla Vita"...
+Chris, who grew up in two cities, Florence, Italy and Los Angeles, California, visits Tuscany, Italy, a place where he spent his childhood summer vacations, with some surfer friends.
+Through surfing and art, Chris and his friends gradually become integrated into the Italian culture.
+They are treated to warm, Italian hospitality, learn about the country's wine and food culture, and the deep culture of craftsmanship, and are impressed by its richness and depth.
+As they travel through Italy, the land of his roots, Chris begins to think about the true meaning of "Blla Vita" (a beautiful life)...

 THEATER